sidsingh543/Voter-Election-Data/README.md

 # Voter-Election-Data
+Performed large-scale analysis of voter turnout patterns using Databricks, BigQuery, and PySpark on election results data.
+Conducted ETL pipelines to clean and integrate millions of voter records into a cloud-hosted database.
 Analyzed voter behavior across age, county, ethnicity, and household size; visualized trends using choropleth maps and turnout by age group.
+Built predictive and unsupervised learning models to study turnout drivers and clustering patterns.